 Either or, you are left with several possibilities.
 You order goods from your suppliers to your main warehouse and distribute the goods to your satellite warehouses from there.
 Or you can do a mix.
 You can order goods to the master warehouse and order some goods (winners, for example) to your satellite warehouses directly at the same time.

 To understand which scenario works best, you need to create a distribution plan.
 There are books which we could write about distribution plans.
-It really is a vide topic.
+It really is a video topic.
 Today we are just going to leave you with the general idea that every distribution plan needs to source those local lists.
 Without exact numbers for each day, every plan is just pure theory.

 This leads us to the last point of inventory management.
 The point applies to a single warehouse as well as multiple warehouse businesses.
 YOU NEED TO DO IT EVERY DAY.
 Inventory management is something that cannot be just dealt with, and then you can do something else tomorrow.
 Seasons, demand, pricing, price promotion, weather, coronavirus, cannibalisation, or strictly external factors.
-They all lead to a change of demand.
+They all lead to a change in demand.
 Once demand changes (and it changes every day), the whole inventory management machine changes, and you need to adapt immediately.